François Zimeray

-François Zimeray is a lawyer, former politician, Human Rights activist and diplomat.
+François Zimeray is a lawyer, former politician, human rights activist and diplomat.
 Born on 4 July 1961, he was a Member of the European Parliament for the Party of European Socialists from 1999 to 2004.
 Former mayor of Petit-Quevilly, he served as President of the Greater Rouen - Normandy area from 2001 to 2008.

 He was appointed on 13 February 2008 as French Ambassador-at-large for Human Rights by Nicolas Sarkozy and Bernard Kouchner.
-In 2013, he was appointed as France's Ambassador to the Kingdom of Denmark by President Francois Hollande and Minister Laurent Fabius.
+Zimeray served as the French Ambassador to Denmark from 2013 to 2018.
 He nearly lost his life in the 2015 Copenhagen shootings, Islamist terror attack on February 14, 2015, where he was targeted together with other activists.

+Early life

+François Zimeray was born to Jewish parents from Morocco and Algeria.
+Zimeray grew up in Paris.

 Career

 Law firm Zimeray & Finelle

 In September 2018, on his return from Denmark, he established together with Jessica Finelle the law firm Zimeray & Finelle.